Suraj-kumar121K/PYTHON/README.md

 ## 🛡️ License

 This course is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.
+You are free to use modify, and share this project with proper attribution.

 ## 🌟 About Me